Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution on abelian varieties

 We now simply combine the formulas (\ref{eq-elsewhere}), (\ref{eq-01}), (\ref{eq-Z}) and (\ref{eq-infinity}) to conclude the proof, noting that the contribution of all $x\in Z$ involves the product

 \end{proof}

+\begin{remark} It it also certainly possible to perform this computation by automorphic methods (using the global case of the $\GL_2$-Langlands correspondence over~$k(t)$, first proved by Drinfeld).
+However, more general situations might be easier to handle using these geometric arguments.

+Yet another possible approach, which would be well-suited for generalizations, would be to use Loeser's general computation of the tannakian determinant for an arbitrary perverse sheaf on a torus~$\Tt$ (see~\cite[Th.\,3.6.1]{loeser-determinant}), which can be identified with an element of the hypergeometric group $\Hh_{\intt}(\Tt)$ of Gabber and Loeser (see Example~\ref{ex-gl-rank-1}).
+This group is isomorphic (\loccit) to $\Tt(\bar{k})\times \Zz^{S}$ for some explicit set~$S$ (related to sub-tori of dimension~$1$ in~$\Tt$ and tame $\ell$-adic characters of~$\Gg_m$.
+It would then be enough to show that there exists some $s\in S$ such that the $s$-component of $\det(M)$ is non-zero to deduce that $\det(M)$ has infinite order (without computing exactly the determinant). \end{remark}

-\section{Equidistribution on abelian varieties}
+\chapter{Equidistribution on abelian varieties}

-In this final section, we consider some aspects of equidistribution on abelian varieties.
+In this chapter, we consider some aspects of equidistribution on abelian varieties.
 We denote as before by $k$ a finite field, and by~$\bar{k}$ an algebraic closure of~$k$.
 We denote by $k_n$ the extension of degree~$n$ in~$\bar{k}$.
 The prime $\ell$ is different from the characteristic of~$k$.

-\subsection{Equidistribution in the jacobian of a curve}
+\section{Equidistribution in the jacobian of a curve}

-The main result of this section is a generalization of a theorem announced by Katz during a talk at ETH Zürich in November~$2010$~\cite{KatzETH}, answering a question of Tsimerman.
+The main result of this section is a generalization of a theorem announced by Katz during a talk at a workshop held at the University of Zürich in September~$2012$~\cite{KatzETH}, answering a question of Tsimerman.

 Let $C$ be a smooth projective geometrically connected curve of genus $g \geq 2$ over~$k$, and let $A=\mathrm{Jac}(C)$ be its jacobian.
-We recall that $C$ may not have $k$-points but always has a $k$-rational divisor of degree one, for example by the Hasse--Weil bound.
-We fix such a divisor~$D$ and we denote by~$s_D \colon C \hookrightarrow A$ the closed immersion obtained by sending a point $x$ to the class of the divisor $(x)-D$.
-Recall that the functor $s_{D\ast}=s_{D!}$ preserves perversity.
+We recall that $C$ may not have $k$-rational points but always has a $k$-rational divisor of degree one.
+We fix such a divisor~$\Delta$ and we denote by~$s_{\Delta} \colon C \hookrightarrow A$ the closed immersion obtained by sending a point $x$ to the class of the divisor $(x)-\Delta$.
+Recall that the functor $s_{\Delta\ast}=s_{\Delta!}$ preserves perversity (Corollary~\ref{cor-closed-immersion}).

-\begin{theorem}[Katz] Let $D$ be a divisor of degree one on $C$.
+\begin{theorem}[Katz] Let $\Delta$ be a divisor of degree one on $C$.
 Let $M_0$ be a geometrically simple perverse sheaf on $C$ of generic rank~$r\geq 1$ which is pure of weight zero.
-Let $M=s_{D*}M_0$ and let $d$ denote the tannakian dimension of~$M$. \begin{enumth} \item We have $d\geq (2g-2)r\geq 2$. \item Assume that $C$ is hyperelliptic, that $D=(0_C)$ for some $k$-rational point $0_C \in C(k)$ fixed by the hyperelliptic involution~$i$, and that~$\dual(M_0)$ is geometrically isomorphic to~$i^\ast M_0$.
-Then
+Let $M=s_{\Delta*}M_0$ and let $d$ denote the tannakian dimension of~$M$. \begin{enumth} \item We have $d\geq (2g-2)r\geq 2$. \item Assume that $C$ is hyperelliptic, that $\Delta=(0_C)$ for some $k$-rational point $0_C \in C(k)$ fixed by the hyperelliptic involution~$i$, and that~$\dual(M_0)$ is geometrically isomorphic to~$i^\ast M_0$.
+Then, up to conjugacy, there are inclusions